rotundasoftware/cartero/README.md

   * contains all the assets specific to that package, and
   * has the same directory structure as the original package.
 * Parcel directories also contain an `assets.json` file, which enumerates the assets used by the parcel.
-* The `view_map.json` file contains a hash that maps view paths (relative to the view directory, shashumed for security) to parcel ids.
+* The `view_map.json` file contains a hash that maps view paths (relative to `viewsDir`, shashumed for security) to parcel ids.
 * The `package_map.json` file contains a hash that maps absolute package paths (shashumed for security) to package ids.

 #### Q: Is it safe for browsers to cache my assets?
-Does cartero cache bust?

 Yes.
 The name of asset bundles generated by cartero includes an shasum of their contents.
 When the contents of one of the files changes, its name will be updated, which will cause browsers to request a new copy of the content.
 (The [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) implements the same cache busting technique.)

 #### Q: Will relative urls in css files break when cartero bundles them into one file?

-Well, they would break, but cartero automatically applies a tranform to all your style assets that replaces relative `url()`s with absolute urls, calculated using the `outputDirUrl` option.
+Well, they would break, but cartero automatically applies a tranform to all your style assets that replaces relative urls with absolute urls, calculated using the `outputDirUrl` option.
 So no, they won't break.

 ## Contributers

-* [James Halliday](https://twitter.com/substack) (Minimization of metal footprint, sage advice, supporting modules.)
+* [James Halliday](https://twitter.com/substack) (Much sage advice, supporting modules.)
 * [David Beck](https://twitter.com/davegbeck)
 * [Oleg Seletsky](https://github.com/go-oleg)